Revolver: Double-action

 Thus, DA means that a cocking action separate from the trigger pull is unnecessary; every trigger pull will result in a complete cycle.
 This allows uncocked carry, while also allowing draw-and-fire using only the trigger.
-A longer and harder trigger stroke is the trade-off.
-However, this drawback can also be viewed as a safety feature, as the gun is safer against accidental discharges from being dropped.
+However, this will require a longer and harder trigger stroke, though this drawback can also be viewed as a safety feature, as the gun is safer against accidental discharges from being dropped.
+The sole mode of operation was seen as reducing training time for the British Army in WWII where the revolver usage was rapid fire at very close ranges.

-Most double-action revolvers may be fired in two ways.
+Most double-action revolvers may be fired in two ways: